 It's Haneke, so you should know going in that he's not going to hold your hand stressing out about whether anyone in the audience might ever get irritated.
 But I really don't think there's an impenetrable barrier between audience and understanding being put up here.
 It's all out in the open; this is Haneke's Happiness, with everybody struggling to reach and define their own happy endings in ways that really aren't terribly disconnected.
 And I don't think anybody denies that it's an expertly photographed film with an unstoppable cast.
 Also, if fans were worried Haneke has been softening up or losing his edge; this is a film that starts out with iphone footage of a woman being surreptitiously filmed in the bathroom, and the first lead character we're introduced to is a twelve year-old girl who poisons her mother with her own antidepressants.
 And that little girl handily holds her own among all the great performances.
 So if you're a fan of Haneke's other work, I really don't think there's any reason to be anxious about diving into this one.

-2018 Artificial Eye UK blu-ray. |
+2018 Artificial Eye UK BD top; 2018 Sony US BD bottom. |

 Let's move on to the extras.
-Both the German and UK discs share one key feature: a 22-minute 'making of' featurette.
+Both the US and UK discs share one key feature: a 22-minute 'making of' featurette.
 This is quite good, low on clips from the film and high on sit-down interviews with Haneke and his crew and behind-the-scenes looks at production and post-production.
 And it has the usual on-set interview soundbites from the cast.
 If you own a lot of Haneke discs, you know his own collaborators seem to produce many of his extras (this one was directed by his regular editor, Monika Willi), resulting in much higher quality stuff than your standard promotional featurette.
-That's all the German disc has, but the UK disc also has a 97-minute "masterclass with Michael Haneke."
+That and the trailer are all the two discs in common, but the UK disc also has a 97-minute "masterclass with Michael Haneke."
 This is essentially a long talk between Haneke and a critic about his entire body of work, including a few clips from his films and an audience Q&A session at the end.
 It's quite good - the critic really knows his stuff - though it should be pointed out that they specifically avoid talking about Happy End.
 In fact, they tell the audience that they'll be back later for a Q&A about Happy End later that day... why the heck isn't that on here?
 That's a strange and slightly infuriating choice; but putting that aside and just focusing on what we do get, I have to say the masterclass was very interesting the entire hour and a half and I'm glad to have gotten it.
+Artificial Eye's release also comes in a slipcover.

 No comments: